 Please see attached letters of collaboration:

-Rodrigo Gutierrez (U Catolica, Chile) Dr. Gutierrez, the creator of the Arabidopsis multinetwork (Gutierrez et al 2007) will assist in the assembly of multinetworks for crop species including Vitis (Grape), Corn and Medicago.
+Rodrigo Gutierrez (U Catolica, Chile) Dr. Gutierrez, the creator of the Arabidopsis multinetwork (Gutierrez et al 2007) will assist in the assembly of multi-networks for crop species in the list of 21 species including Vitis (Grape), Corn, and Medicago.